fboerman/blog/content/posts/aten/non-intuitive-flows-1/index.md

 ## Border flow utilization
 To more easily compare border flows on different timestamps, we define a border flow utilization percentage.
 This is a percentage indicating the share a commercial scheduled flows ($F_{scheduled}$) takes on the maximum possible exchange between two zones ($bex_{max}$) per hour.

-Mathematically, the utilization of cross boarder forecast is then defined as follows, for for example the border direction $NL \rightarrow BE$ :
+Mathematically, the utilization of cross border flows is then defined as follows, for for example in the direction $NL \rightarrow BE$ :
 $$ F^{NL \rightarrow BE}\_{util} = \dfrac{F^{NL \rightarrow BE}\_{scheduled}}{bex^{NL \rightarrow BE}\_{max}}*100 [\\%] \tag{1}  $$
 With:
 * $F^{NL \rightarrow BE}\_{util}$ as the utilization [%]